1992 Athens B by-election: Aftermath

+Newspapers close to PASOK would feature headlines like "Waterloo for ND" (Ethnos, April 6), "Go away (said the voters)" (Ta Nea, same day), Mitsotakis in panic" (Ethnos, April 7), while newspapers closer to ND (Apogevmatini, Kathimerini, Eleftheros Typos) interpreted the result as a protest vote against the government and castigated governmental inactivity, carrying frontpage headlines and subtitles like "Wake up, for heaven's sake, and change your mindset!"
+(Eleftheros Typos, 7/4), "Rescue mission: ND" (Kathimerini, 8/4) and "What's wrong and what should change" (Apogevmatini, (7/4).

+Papandreou called for immediate elections, and Democratic Renewal interpreted the result as the "definitive condemnation of governmental policy".
+Ex-PM Georgios Rallis proposed the formation of a coalition government between ND and PASOK, as a possible solution to the political impasse.

+Later developments

 This tenure of Mangakis ultimately proved short, as in 1993 a snap election was called following the Mitsotakis-Samaras split and the subsequent loss of parliamentary majority.

-As for Leventis and the Union of Centrists, the 1992 Athens B results were not replicated; he received a mere 15,926 (0.23%) on a national level in 1993.
+In 1993, PASOK received 392,782 votes and came in first place in Athens B. As for Leventis and the Union of Centrists, the 1992 Athens B results were not replicated; he received a mere 4264 votes (0.5%) in Athens B and 15,926 (0.23%) on the national level.
 It was only in the September 2015 parliamentary election that the party was able to enter Parliament.

 The 1992 by-election remains the only to date by-election in the history of the Third Hellenic Republic.
 The previous by-election was held in 1952.